Langley School, Loddon

-Langley School is an HMC independent co educational day, weekly, flexi and full boarding school situated near the market town of Loddon in South Norfolk, England.
-The current headmaster is Jon Perriss, who has been in post since 2019, and the school is a member of the Society of Heads.
-Termly fees are currently £5,087 for day pupils, £8,624 for weekly boarders and £10,337 for full boarders.
+Langley School is an HMC private co educational day, weekly, flexi and full boarding school situated near the market town of Loddon in South Norfolk, England.
+The current headmaster is Simon Cooke, who has been in post since 2024, and the school is a member of the Society of Heads.
+Termly fees are currently £6,750 for day pupils, £11,395 for weekly boarders and £13,365 for full boarders.

 History

 Langley Hall is a red-brick, Palladian-style house, built in 1737 for Richard Berney on land originally belonging to Langley Abbey.
 In 1744 the estate was inherited by Sir William Beauchamp and remained in his family until the 20th century.
 The hall is set in grounds laid out by Capability Brown, with an extensive spread of daffodils which are opened to the public on "Daffodil Day" each spring.

 In 1910, the Education Committee of Norwich made the decision to amalgamate the middle schools in the city with the Municipal and Presbyterian schools, with all boys to attend a new City of Norwich School, which was to be built at Eaton.
 Jeremiah George Chapman was offered a post at the new school, but determined instead to found a school of his own, with boarding provision for those boys could not travel to Norwich each day.

 Having established his school as the Norwich High School for Boys at St. Giles, Chapman died in September 1936 and was replaced by John Jevons.
 Under Jevons, the school moved to Langley Hall at Langley Park, near Loddon, and changed its name.
 Jevons retired in 1965 and was replaced by C.D.
 Young.
 Young oversaw the introduction of co-education at Langley with the arrival of three girls in the sixth form in 1978.

 Young's successor, James McArthur, saw the number of girls jump from 3 to 40; the school was fully co-educational by 1990.
 In his turn, McArthur's successor, James Malcolm, doubled the size of the school in his ten-year term of office.
-The current headmaster, Dominic Findlay, joined the school in 2007 from Wymondham College.
+James Malcolm would be succeeded as headmaster by Dominic Findlay who joined the school in 2007 from Wymondham College.
+The current headmaster is John Perriss, announced to be leaving Langley at the close of the 2023–24 academic year after five years in the role in which he will be replaced by Simon Cooke.